canonical/ubuntu-server-documentation/docs/how-to/package-management.md

 ### Extra repositories

 In addition to the officially-supported package repositories available for Ubuntu, there are also community-maintained repositories which add thousands more packages for potential installation.
-Two of the most popular are the *universe* and *multiverse* repositories.
+Two of the most popular are the *Universe* and *Multiverse* repositories.
 These repositories are not officially supported by Ubuntu, but because they are maintained by the community they generally provide packages which are safe for use with your Ubuntu computer.

 For more information, see our guide on [using third-party repositories](../explanation/third-party-repository-usage.md).

 > **Warning**:
-> Be advised that neither *universe* nor *multiverse* contain officially-supported packages.
-In particular, there may not be security updates for these packages.
->
+> Be advised that packages in Universe and Multiverse are not officially supported and do not receive security patches, except through Ubuntu Pro's [Expanded Security Maintenance](https://ubuntu.com/security/esm).
+A subscription to [Ubuntu Pro](https://ubuntu.com/pro) is free for personal use on up to five machines.

 > Packages in the *multiverse* repository often have licensing issues that prevent them from being distributed with a free operating system, and they may be illegal in your locality.

 Many other package sources are available -- sometimes even offering only one package, as in the case of packages provided by the developer of a single application.
 You should always be cautious when using non-standard package sources/repos, however.
 Research the packages and their origins carefully before performing any installation, as some packages could render your system unstable or non-functional in some respects.